Edge-Marketing-and-Design/edgeDevFirebase/README.md

 #### Adding a User

-Users must be added before they can register with a login and password.
+Users must be added before they can register with a login and password (the first user in the project will need to be added manual, see the section below "Root permissions and first user").
 When adding a user you can pass role and/or special permissions and user meta data.
 For more explanations on role and special permssions, see below.

 How to add a user: